 Fred

 ANSWER: Hi Fred, I am not sure why someone told you to shut off your house batteries when your RV is plugged into electric.
-When your RV is plugged into electric, your RV's Converter takes over the job of supplying 12 Volt DC electric to your RV, basically bypassing the house batteries on your RV.
+When your RV is plugged into electric, your RV's Converter takes over the job of supplying 12 Volt DC electric to your RV, bypassing the house batteries on your RV.
 This also holds true when you are running the generator on your RV.

-Take a look at the video below to learn more about the advantages of Lithium house batteries and how to install them in your RV.
+Watch the video below to learn more about the advantages of Lithium house batteries and how to install them in your RV.

 Visit the Battle Born Store for more information on their RV House Batteries